astropy/astropy/docs/time/index.rst

 .. note:: Since internally |Time| uses floating point numbers, round-off
           errors can cause two times to be not strictly equal even if mathematically they should be.
-For times in UTC in particular, this can lead to surprising behaviour, because when one adds a
+For times in UTC in particular, this can lead to surprising behavior, because when you add a
           |TimeDelta|, which cannot have a scale of UTC, the UTC time is
           first converted to TAI, then the addition is done, and finally the time is converted back to UTC.
 Hence, rounding errors can be incurred, which means that even expected equalities may not hold::

             >>> t = Time(2450000., 1e-6, format='jd')